Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 These functions make use of the Common Lisp peculiarity (contrary to other Lisps) of "returning multiple values", t.i. returning a series instead of a list.
 Only the "primary value" gets noticed unless the Common Lisp special operator

-multiple-value-call (CLHS 5.3 The data and control flow dictionary) or a similar "multiple-value-" macros is used for accessing all the "returned" values, f.e. as an actual list.
+multiple-value-call (CLHS 5.3 The data and control flow dictionary) or a similar "multiple-value-" macro is used for accessing all the "returned" values, f.e. as an actual list.

 multiple-value-call 'list (